Enterprise Data Management

 Before we actually get into details as to how digitalization has contributed to unstructured data, we really need to understand what is meant by the terms, Digitalization and Unstructured Data.

 Digitization: is the process of converting information into a digital format.
-In this format, information is organized into discrete units of data (called bit s) that can be separately addressed (usually in multiple-bit groups called bytes).
+In this format, information is organized into discrete units of data (called bits) that can be separately addressed (usually in multiple-bit groups called bytes).
 (Source: iohttps://whatis.techtarget.com/definition/digitization)

 Unstructured Data: is information that either does not have a pre-defined data model or is not organized in a pre-defined manner.
 Unstructured information is typically text-heavy but may contain data such as dates, numbers, and facts as well.
 This results in irregularities and ambiguities that make it difficult to understand using traditional programs as compared to data stored in fielded form in databases or annotated (semantically tagged) in documents.
 (Source: https://en.wikipedia.org/wiki/Unstructured_data)

-Now to establish connect between above two, I begin with a point, that every day there is new evolution happening in Technology space, and in addition to this desire to digitalize everything around us is also gaining momentum.
+Now to establish connections between above two, I begin with a point, that every day there is new evolution happening in Technology space, and in addition to this desire to digitalize everything around us is also gaining momentum.

-However, we haven’t thought that this process will solve our problem, or will lead to a bigger problem which will be common across all the current verticals and new verticals of future.
+However, we haven’t thought that this process will solve our problem, or will lead to a bigger problem which will be common across all the current verticals and new verticals of the future.

 Actually, if we do deep thinking around this then we will realize that instead of creating a solution for the digital world or digitized economy we have actually paved the path for making data as unstructured or for that matter Semi/Quasi structured, and this heap/pile of unstructured data is growing day by day.